alegarn/S4J2-THP2-Pandas-Basics/README.md

 It's a CSV file (liste-des-musees-de-france-2021-point-virgules.csv)

-- Panda training
+- Pandas training
 - Python training

 ### If you want to look at it:
 1 - Download the files
-2 - Terminal '$ jupyter-notebook' on linux to open Jupyter-Notebook 3 - Select and open the "Untitled.ipynb"
+2 - Terminal '$ jupyter-notebook' on linux to open Jupyter-Notebook 3 - Select and open the "Pandas_basics.ipynb"